-The issue tracking software market has low market share concentration, with the top four vendors controlling less than 30.0% of market revenue in 2019.
-Additionally, open-source software generates little to no revenue but accounts for about half of all issue tracking software usage.
-Wide availability of free options helps to...
+The issue tracking software market has low market share concentration, with the top four vendors controlling less than 30.0% of market revenue in 2020.
+Additionally, open-source software generates no revenue but accounts for about half of all issue tracking software usage.
+The wide availability of free options helps to prevent...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Do you offer 24/7 customer account and technical support services?

 Do you have a user group and an online forum?